act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Inapplicable Example 1

-Element does not have any ARIA states or properties
+This `div` element does not have any ARIA states or properties.

 ```html
 <div>Some Content</div>